On consecutive sums in permutations: Upper bound

 \section{Upper bound}

-At this stage it seems that the distinct sums $\sum_{i=u}^v a_i$ tend to be rather numerous.
-The trivial upper bound on their quantity is $\binom{n+1}{2}$, which happens to be both the upper bound for any single sum and the number of distinct intervals.

-It is natural to ask if this bound is sharp, and it turns out that it is not.
+Results from previous sections suggest that distinct consecutive sums $\sum_{i=u}^{v-1} a_i$ tend to be rather numerous, where as usual $n$ denotes a large integer and $a \in \Sym([n])$ denotes a permutation.
+The trivial upper bound on the number of distinct consecutive sums is $\binom{n+1}{2}$, which happens to be both the upper bound for any single sum and the number of distinct intervals.
+It is natural to ask if this bound is asymptotically sharp, and it turns out that it is not.
 In this section we obtain a slight improvement, namely